LeoYiChen/WCCI2020-AIREA/README.md

 Potential topics include, but are not limited to:

-methods for reliability and probabilistic safety assessment;
+* methods for reliability and probabilistic safety assessment;

-model and parameter uncertainties;
+* model and parameter uncertainties;

-aleatory and epistemic uncertainties, sensitivity analysis, data collection and analysis;
+* aleatory and epistemic uncertainties, sensitivity analysis, data collection and analysis;

-engineering judgement and expert opinions;
+* engineering judgement and expert opinions;

-human reliability; test and maintenance policies;
+* human reliability; test and maintenance policies;

-models for ageing and life extension;
+* models for ageing and life extension;

-systems analysis of the impact of earthquakes, fires, tornadoes, winds, floods, etc.;
+* systems analysis of the impact of earthquakes, fires, tornadoes, winds, floods, etc.;

-codes, standards and safety criteria;
+* codes, standards and safety criteria;

-operator decision support systems;
+* operator decision support systems;

-software reliability;
+* software reliability;

-methods and applications of automatic fault detection and diagnosis;
+* methods and applications of automatic fault detection and diagnosis;

-dynamic reliability;
+* dynamic reliability;

-design and evaluation of man machine systems and human interfaces;
+* design and evaluation of man machine systems and human interfaces;

-design innovation for safety and reliability;
+* design innovation for safety and reliability;

-safety culture;
+* safety culture;

-accident investigation and management.
+* accident investigation and management.

 **4. Organisers**